SACHSTech/careers-in-computer-science-noahlin34/README.md

 ## Valuable Learning Opporitunities
 With how competitive the field is becoming, it is not uncommon for employers to want a candidate who has educated themsleves in the field outside of formal schooling.

+One thing that is particularly valued by many employers is online certificates.
+There are various online courses that, when completed, will provide certification to prove that the candidate is profficient in using the given tool or skill.
+Many large companies like [Google](https://grow.google/certificates/#?modal_active=none) and [Microsoft](https://learn.microsoft.com/en-us/certifications/) have online courses to complete.
+These certificates are recognized by the industry and can improve employability.

+Outside of this, personal projects can also make a person appear as a stronger candidate.
+Having a large portfolio of online coding projects in a personal website or GitHub repository can help prove the person's drive and passion for computer science, as well as being a display of skill.

+## Works Cited

+Indeed Editorial Team.
+“Mobile App Developer Skills:
+Definition and Examples.”
+Indeed, 15 Sept.
+2022, https://www.indeed.com/career-advice/resumes-cover-letters/mobile-app-developer-skills.

+Indeed Editorial Team.
+“What Is a Mobile App Developer?
+(With Key Duties and Salary).”
+Indeed, 2 Apr.
+2022, https://www.indeed.com/career-advice/finding-a-job/what-is-mobile-app-developer.

+Konrad.
+“Konrad Group Mobile Developer (Entry Level) Job in Toronto - Glassdoor.”
+Glassdoor, 2022, https://www.glassdoor.ca/job-listing/mobile-developer-entry-level-konrad-group-JV_IC2281069_KO0,28_KE29,41.htm?jl=1008053701088.

+“Salary: Mobile Application Developer (October, 2022) | Glassdoor.”
+Glassdoor, 10 Sept.
+2022, https://www.glassdoor.ca/Salaries/canada-mobile-application-developer-salary-SRCH_IL.0,6_IN3_KO7,35.htm.

+“Skpe Graduation Cap.”
+Emojipedia, Zedge, https://emojipedia.org/graduation-cap/.
+Accessed 8 Oct.
+2022.

+Supremesoft Corporation.
+“Mobile Application Developer.”
+Indeed, 2022, https://ca.indeed.com/viewjob?jk=0ec01300d4151b12&amp;utm_campaign=google_jobs_apply&amp;utm_source=google_jobs_apply&amp;utm_medium=organic.

+TC Transcontinental.
+“Transcontinental Inc..
+Mobile Application Developer Job in Mississauga ...”
+Glassdoor, 2022, https://www.glassdoor.ca/job-listing/mobile-application-developer-tc-transcontinental-JV_IC2280741_KO0,28_KE29,48.htm?jl=1008180183041.

+Tierney.
+“Person Using a Laptop Computer from Above.”
+Adobe Stock, Adobe, https://stock.adobe.com/ca/search?k=computer&amp;asset_id=352977326.
+Accessed 8 Oct.
+2022.